automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 This section shows the `bitbake` command used to build the AGL image.

-Before running BitBake to start your build, it is good to be reminded that AGL does provide a pre-built image for developers that want to use the Raspberry PI 3 board.
+Before running BitBake to start your build, it is good to be reminded that AGL does provide a pre-built image for developers that want to use the Raspberry Pi 3 board.
 You can find this pre-built image on the
 [AGL Download web site](https://download.automotivelinux.org/AGL/release).